HelgeCPH/cph-code-infra/README.md

   * Configure and share build jobs as Groovy scripts.
   * Share Jenkins configuration as Groovy scripts.
   * Build the Docker container using one of the corresponding Jenkins plugins.
-  * Describe an alternative scenario, in which we use the *Deploy to* plugin to deploy directly to the Glassfish application server.
-  * There is an issue with the Glassfish container killing the Artifactory container and vice-versa.
-I do not know the reason for that behavior yet.

 The idea with the latter two would be to allow for a completely automatic and reproducible CI chain setup.